Reference-Free Image Quality Assessment for Virtual Try-On via Human Feedback: Conclusion

 \section{Conclusion}

-We presented VTON-IQA, a reference-free, human-aligned image-level quality assessment framework for virtual try-on.
-To model human perceptual judgments, we constructed VTON-QBench, a large-scale human-annotated benchmark comprising 62,688 try-on images and 431,800 quality annotations collected from 13,838 annotators.
-By introducing an Interleaved Cross-Attention (ICA) module to explicitly model interactions between the generated try-on image and its corresponding garment and person images, our method substantially improves alignment with human subjective judgments.
-Through a comprehensive evaluation of 14 representative VTON models under both paired and unpaired settings, we observe that recent proprietary image editing models achieve the highest human-aligned quality scores.
-At the same time, conventional metrics such as SSIM, LPIPS, and FID/KID do not always reflect these improvements, highlighting a gap between pixel- or distribution-level similarity and perceptual quality in virtual try-on.
-Overall, VTON-IQA and VTON-QBench establish a scalable and reproducible evaluation paradigm that supports standardized and sustained progress in the virtual try-on community.
+We presented VTON-IQA, a reference-free, human-aligned image quality assessment framework for virtual try-on.
+To support reliable learning and evaluation, we constructed VTON-QBench, a large-scale human-annotated benchmark comprising 62,688 try-on images and 431,800 quality annotations from 13,838 qualified annotators.
+To ensure the reliability of these annotations, we developed a dedicated curation pipeline that quantitatively assesses annotator consistency and filters unreliable responses and annotators.
+This process provides reliable subjective supervision for training VTON-IQA to predict human-aligned quality scores from try-on, garment, and person images.
+By introducing an Interleaved Cross-Attention (ICA) module, VTON-IQA explicitly models interactions among these inputs, leading to stronger alignment with human subjective judgments.
+With VTON-IQA, we further conduct a comprehensive benchmark evaluation of 14 representative VTON models under both \emph{paired} and \emph{unpaired} settings, revealing that recent proprietary image-editing models achieve higher quality scores than OSS models.
+Meanwhile, conventional metrics such as SSIM, LPIPS, and FID/KID often fail to reflect these improvements, highlighting the gap between pixel- or distribution-level similarity and human-perceived try-on quality.
+Beyond our baseline benchmark, the public release of VTON-IQA can provide a fair, reproducible, and reference-free evaluation criterion for future VTON methods, serving as a scalable alternative to the ad hoc user studies often conducted in individual research projects.
+Overall, VTON-IQA and VTON-QBench support the standardization of quality assessment and sustained progress in the virtual try-on community.